Our work with young people

 - they have received unfair treatment with regard to suspensions from school

-- they have had difficulty getting access to temporary accommodation provided by Housing NSW
+- they have had difficulty getting access to temporary accommodation provided by FACS Housing

 We also visit juvenile justice centres and prisons so young people can make a complaint to us about their treatment or access to programs in detention.